Criterion-referenced test

-A criterion-referenced test is a style of test which uses test scores to generate a statement about the behavior that can be expected of a person with that score.
+A criterion-referenced test is a style of test that uses test scores to generate a statement about the behavior that can be expected of a person with that score.
 Most tests and quizzes that are written by school teachers can be considered criterion-referenced tests.
 In this case, the objective is simply to see whether the student has learned the material.
 Criterion-referenced assessment can be contrasted with norm-referenced assessment and ipsative assessment.

 Criterion-referenced testing was a major focus of psychometric research in the 1970s.

 Definition of criterion

 A common misunderstanding regarding the term is the meaning of criterion.
 Many, if not most, criterion-referenced tests involve a cutscore, where the examinee passes if their score exceeds the cutscore and fails if it does not (often called a mastery test).
 The criterion is not the cutscore; the criterion is the domain of subject matter that the test is designed to assess.
 For example, the criterion may be "Students should be able to correctly add two single-digit numbers," and the cutscore may be that students should correctly answer a minimum of 80% of the questions to pass.

 The criterion-referenced interpretation of a test score identifies the relationship to the subject matter.
 In the case of a mastery test, this does mean identifying whether the examinee has "mastered" a specified level of the subject matter by comparing their score to the cutscore.
 However, not all criterion-referenced tests have a cutscore, and the score can simply refer to a person's standing on the subject domain.
 The ACT is an example of this; there is no cutscore, it simply is an assessment of the student's knowledge of high-school level subject matter.

-Because of this common misunderstanding, criterion-referenced tests have also been called standards-based assessments by some education agencies, as students are assessed with regards to standards that define what they "should" know, as defined by the state.
+Because of this common misunderstanding, criterion-referenced tests have also been called standards-based assessments by some education agencies, as students are assessed with regard to standards that define what they "should" know, as defined by the state.